Bailleul, Nord: History

-During First World War, the area around Bailleul was at times heavily affected by the heavy fighting that German and Allied troops engaged in around the nearby Belgian town of Ypres.
+During the First World War, the area around Bailleul was at times heavily affected by the heavy fighting that German and Allied troops engaged in around the nearby Belgian town of Ypres.
 When German troops used chlorine gas against the Allied troops near Wulverghem (municipality of Heuvelland, Belgium) on 30 April 1916 over a front length of 3.2 kilometres, the resulting toxic gas cloud extended as far as Bailleul.
-During the German Spring Offensive in Operation Georgette from 13 April 1918, Bailleul with its old Flemish Town Centre was more than 90 percent destroyed.
+During the German Spring Offensive in Operation Georgette from 13 April 1918, Bailleul with its old Flemish Town Centre was more than 90 per cent destroyed.

 After the severe destruction of the First World War, the town was rebuilt in the Neo-Flemish style during the 20th century.
-A typical example of the architectural style, which was widespread throughout Flanders, is the town hall of 1932 with its bell tower.
+A typical example of the architectural style, which was widespread throughout Flanders, is the Hôtel de Ville of 1932 with its bell tower.

 Railways

 Bailleul has a railway station on the line from Lille to Calais and Dunkirk.